Monday, October 20, 2014

 One of them, the by-then notorious – to us teenagers - Sergeant Schueneman, growled: “Whose flag is this?”

 He marched out the front door, all five feet two inches of him, across Hodges Park and into City Hall.
 We held our breath.
-Barely two minutes later, he emerged with the flag and we burst into cheers.
+Just minutes later, he emerged with the flag and we burst into cheers.
+So I am happy to cheer for both the American flag and the Union Jack, two symbols of limited government, rule of law and much else that is good.

 Friday, October 10, 2014